-But with health authorities reporting an increase in transmission of COVID-19 across the Costa Blanca, President of the Valencian Government, Ximo Puig, announced a raft of new Christmas restrictions yesterday evening.
+But with health authorities reporting an increase in transmission of COVID-19 across the Costa Blanca, the President of the Valencian Government, Ximo Puig, announced a raft of new Christmas restrictions yesterday evening.

-The previous plan to allow residents and visitors to cross regional borders to visit family members and close friends has been scrapped.
+The previous plan to allow residents and visitors to cross-regional borders to visit family members and close friends has been scrapped.

 Instead, the external borders of the Valencian Community will remain closed except for justified reasons such as work commitments or to return to a habitual residence, and festive visits to friends or relatives outside of Alicante, Valencia, or Castellón will not be permitted.

 Christmas restrictions, visiting friends and family in Murcia prohibited